rproenza86/rrp-blog-user-service/README.md

 # rrp-blog-user-service

-This is just a API demo written in Node/Express for a blog.
-I am using `.ts` extensions simply to use ES6. **Note:** I will be removing this now that Node 8+ supports ES6.
+Microservice API written in Node/Express for a blog.

+POC goals:

+* Create a Cloud Native application.
+* Provide dockerized development emviroment allowing hot reload and debbuging experiences.
-The goal of this app is to be dockerized and to works in a Kubernetes cluster
+* Use this app to work in a Kubernetes cluster.

 ### Get Started:
 `git clone https://github.com/rproenza86/rrp-blog-user-service.git`